6 – 20 pounds

 The male Boston Iggy is slightly bigger than his female counterpart.
 Other than that, there are no major personality differences between the two genders.

 If you’re on the lookout for a loving, loyal, and affectionate companion, the Boston Iggy could be perfect for you and your family.
 Small in size but big in personality and intelligence, the Boston Iggy would thrive in a home where she receives a lot of attention and affection.
+We hope that you’ve enjoyed reading about this Boston Terrier and Italian Greyhound mixed breed.

 Featured Image Credit: Eric Isselee, Shutterstock